Choosing sunscreenEthical Health & Beauty News & Features

 During the summer months the sun is higher in the sky, increasing our skin’s daily dose of harmful UV light.
 Sun protection is particularly important for children as they are more sensitive to sun damage than adults.

-Hana Musinovic, regulatory & scientific officer at NATRUE (the international Natural and Organic Cosmetics Association and certification standard), has put together this advice to help you find the right sunscreen, wherever you plan to travel this summer.
+Hana Musinovic, regulatory & scientific officer at NATRUE (the international Natural and Organic Cosmetics Association and certification body), has put together this advice to help you find the right sunscreen, wherever you plan to travel this summer.

 Which sunscreens are best?